syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

         return htmlHelper.GetJsonData(action, DataManager);
      }

-     //This method carries the information about the default report which would be rendered within OlapGauge initially. private OlapReport CreateOlapReport()
+     //This method carries the information about the default report to be rendered within OlapGauge initially. private OlapReport CreateOlapReport()
      {
         OlapReport report = new OlapReport();